GRADES AND EXAMS

 Grades are submitted via Cal Central.
 Detailed information on submitting final grades is available on the Registrar's Office site.
 Log into Cal Central and click on your My Academics tab, where you will see a list of your classes.
 To the right of each course listing you will find an Enter Grades link that will take you to your grade roster page, where you can submit midterm and final grades.
 The Registrar's Office has produced several simple and clear Quick Guides, Walk-Through Vidoes, and FAQs to help you.
 If you encounter any technical problems, please write to egrades@berkeley.edu and the Registrar will help you.

-The deadline for submitting final grades to the Office of the Registrar is five days following the end of the term.
+The deadline for submitting final grades to the Office of the Registrar is usually five days following the end of the term.
+They update the dates in the above website each semester.

 The instructor assigned to the class listed in the Class Schedule and the instructor's approved proxy may submit grades, but only the instructor may approve grades.
 If a student's name does not appear on your course roster, it means that student is not officially enrolled in the course.
 Please contact the student and refer him or her to the Dean's Office of his or her college.